 362 BC - Battle of Mantineaopens a new window

 Theban occupiers battle soldiers from Sparta, Athens, and other city-states.
 Both sides claimed victory, but Epaminondas, Thebes's most capable leader, was killed.

 1744 - Treaty of Lancaster is signed

-The Treaty of Lancaster was signed as an agreement between the British and the Iroquois federation, in which Iroquois land was given to the colonies in exchange for what they considered a good deal of gifts and authority over decisions and the speaking rights of their peoples.
+The Treaty of Lancaster was signed as an agreement between the British and the Iroquois federationopens a new window, in which Iroquois land was given to the colonies in exchange for what they considered a good deal of gifts and authority over decisions and the speaking rights of their peoples.
 Unfortunately the original charter indicated a much larger amount of land than the Iroquois thought, so it was a pretty crap deal.

 1803 - The Louisiana Purchase is publicly announced

 The Louisiana Purchase, which more than doubled the size of the United States, was a deal made between the United States and France.

 Legend has it that on his deathbed, Jefferson claimed “Adams lives” and Adams claimed the reverse.

 1855 - Leaves of Grassopens a new window first published

 And it has been studied by academics and dilettantes alike ever since.